The current global pandemic has caused socioeconomic devastation worldwide.

 Some of the tested and proven Pandemic Comparison Charts include:

 These charts are incredibly easy to read and interpret, even for non-technical audiences.
-And this explains why media houses use these charts to communicate pandemic-related stories for more charts you can explore ChartExpo library in detail.
+This explains why media houses use these charts to communicate pandemic-related stories for more charts you can explore the ChartExpo library in detail.

 The ongoing global pandemic has caused socioeconomic devastation across the world.

-And it is for this reason, healthcare facilities, pharmaceutical companies, and World Health Organization (WHO) are tracking the Covid-19 spread closely.
+It is for this reason, that healthcare facilities, pharmaceutical companies, and the World Health Organization (WHO) are tracking the Covid-19 spread closely.
 The amount of data generated as a result of close surveillance is immense.

 Insights into the data have helped immensely in informing mitigation strategies.
 In the last few months, the spread of the disease is gone down significantly.
-And this is partly due to WHO leveraging data and sharing insights openly with governments, research centers, and healthcare facilities.
+This is partly due to the WHO leveraging data and sharing insights openly with governments, research centers, and healthcare facilities.

 Some of the charts the World Health Organization (WHO) used to communicate its data stories successfully include: